Boitumeloh/Boitumeloh/README.md

 - 👋 Hi, I’m @Boitumelo Lefophane
 - 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on any Python or Javascript/HTML/CSS/React/Git projects
+- 💞️ I’m looking to collaborate on any Python or Javascript/HTML/CSS/NodeJS/Git projects
 - 📫 How to reach me by email : boitumelolefophane@gmail.com
 - ⚡Pronouns: he/him
 - 😄 Fun fact:i dont like bugs